oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_architecture.rst

 Global	                                   Auxiliary functions for queries, device selection, init, etc.
 ======================================     ======================================

-With the exception of the global auxiliary functions, SDK functions are named after their functioning domain and category, as illustrated below.
-Here, SDK only exposes video domain functions.
+With the exception of the global auxiliary functions, SDK functions are named after their functioning domain and category, as shown in the following image.
+The image shows video domain functions.

 .. image:: images/sdk_function_naming_convention.png
    :alt: SDK function name notation

-Applications use SDK functions by linking with the SDK dispatcher library, as illustrated below.
+Applications use SDK functions by linking with the SDK dispatcher library, as shown in the following image.
 The dispatcher library identifies the hardware acceleration device on the running platform, determines the most suitable platform library, and then redirects function calls.

 .. graphviz::